rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 docker compose exec -it netbox ./manage.py migrate netbox_diode_plugin
 ```

 #### :material-import: **5.3.7.
-Generating the credentials for the agent**
+Generating credentials for the agent**
-We need to create the credentials for the diode agent to communicate and pass the data collected from the devices to the diode-server
+We need to create credentials for the Diode agent to communicate and pass the collected data from the devices to the Diode server.

 1. Access your Netbox and go to the side menu.
 2. Go to `Diode` > `Client Credentials`.
-3. Click on the top button `Add Credential`.
+3. Click the `Add Credential` button at the top.
 4. Enter a name for your credential.
-5. Store the `Client Id` and the `Client Secret`.
+5. Store the `Client Id` and `Client Secret`.

 ---

 ## :octicons-key-16: 6.
 Orb-Agent
-The orb-agent is a diode component responsible for collecting data from the devices.
+The orb-agent is a diode component responsible for collecting data from devices.

 ### 6.1 **Configuring the agent**